tvhong/ocgull/README.md

-Ocgull: Gulls that patrol the dock for available Ocs
+Ocgull: Gulls that patrol DZ for available Ocs
 ===

 Quickstart: